togubv/sample-rooms/README.md

 # sample-rooms
 code/art - togubv

 Sample Rooms is a fan made roguelike game inspired by The Binding of Isaac.
-N

 - random generated rooms with fixed size
 - items/buffs/enemies/boss